British Gujaratis

 British Gujaratis are residents of the United Kingdom who trace their ancestry to the region of Gujarat.
 They form the largest ethno-linguistic subgroup of British Indians, numbering 800,000.
 This includes a diverse population consisting of British-born Gujaratis, migrants directly from the region of Gujarat, and East African Gujaratis who migrated to the United Kingdom fleeing discrimination.
 Around half of the United Kingdom's 1.3 million Indians have roots in Gujarat.
 Gujaratis have contributed significantly to British Indian and broader British culture.
-Gujaratis are known for having revitalized corner shops and being relatively prosperous among immigrant groups in the United Kingdom.
+Gujaratis are known for having revitalised corner shops and being relatively prosperous among immigrant groups in the United Kingdom.

 History

 Gujarati connections with the United Kingdom date back to the British Raj, when the East India Company founded a trading post in Surat.
 During British colonization, the Gujaratis and British participated in a significant exchange of information, including that of one another's histories.
 Today, many British Gujaratis are either themselves, or descended from, first generation immigrants from India.
 Alternatively, a notable amount are also descended from the Gujarati community of East Africa, who are themselves forcible migrants to the area.
 Despite being British Subjects, Gujaratis had restricted access to Britain after successive Immigration acts of 1962, 1968 and 1971.
 However, many were accepted into the country following dictator Idi Amin's expulsion of Uganda's 80,000 strong Indian community in 1972.